Gurobi/gurobi-ai-modeling/source/intro-modeling-vs-prompting.rst

 The main components of an optimization model are:

-- **Objective:** The goal of your application.
-For example, 'minimize cost' or 'maximize reliability'.
 - **Decision Variables:** The set of variables representing the choice that must be made.
 For example, 'production rate' or 'machine on/off status'.
-Note that a variables' allowed set of values can be continuous(i.e., any number in a specified range), integer (i.e., 1, 2, 3, etc.), or binary (i.e., 0 or 1).
+Note that a variables' allowed set of values can be continuous (i.e., any number in a specified range), integer (i.e., 1, 2, 3, etc.), or binary (i.e., 0 or 1).
-- **Constraints:** The tradeoffs and limitations that must be accounted for, and criteria that must be satisfied.
+- **Constraints:** Constraints define relationships between the values of the variables that must be satisfied for set of decision to be considered feasible.
+They can represent tradeoffs and limitations that must be accounted for, and criteria that must be satisfied.
 For example, 'no more than 3 workers scheduled any day' or 'at least 100 units in inventory at all times'.
+- **Objective:** The goal of your application.
+For example, 'minimize cost' or 'maximize reliability'.
 - **Parameters and Data:** The input data required to not just run the model, but to make the model represent exactly the situation at hand.
 For example, 'price of '